dotnet/AspNetCore.Docs/aspnetcore/blazor/components/quickgrid.md

 ## Entity Framework Core (EF Core) data source

-Use a factory to resolve the EF Core database context for a QuickGrid component, as demonstrated in this section.
+Use the factory pattern to resolve an EF Core database context for a QuickGrid component.
 For more information on why the factory pattern is recommended, see <xref:blazor/blazor-ef-core>.

 A database context factory (<xref:Microsoft.EntityFrameworkCore.IDbContextFactory%601>) is injected into the component with the `@inject` directive.
 The factory approach requires disposal of the database context, so the component implements the <xref:System.IAsyncDisposable> interface with the `@implements` directive.
 The item provider for the `QuickGrid` component is a `DbSet<T>` obtained from the created database context (<xref:Microsoft.EntityFrameworkCore.IDbContextFactory%601.CreateDbContext%2A>) of the injected database context factory.